yuelongyu/Lima-tango-python/doc/camera/pco.rst

                                                  - Return  = 0x040
                                                  - Always  = 0x080
 params          No              empty            List of parameters/options (one per line)
+                                                  - sn = <camera serial number>
+                                                    if it is 0 or doesn't exist, the first camera found will be opened if the serial number is not found, OpenCam will fail
                                                   - trigSingleMulti = 1
                                                     (enable TriggerSingleMulti as TriggerMulti for compability
                                                     with SPEC START)